ryanatkn/gro/src/lib/docs/adapt.md

 1. [`Plugin`](../plugin/plugin.ts)s run and output production artifacts, deferring to tools like SvelteKit and Vite without modifications when possible
-2. [`Adapter`](../adapt/adapt.ts)s run to perform any finalization for production, like running `npm link` for Node libraries or adding `.nojekyll` for GitHub pages
+2. [`Adapter`](../adapt/adapt.ts)s run to perform any finalization for production, like running `npm link` for Node libraries or adding `.nojekyll` for GitHub Pages

 An adapter is an object with an `adapt` hook: